 Storage

-- Stack the bags and put them in the freezer, ensuring the air is squeezed out to prevent surface crystallization.
+- Freeze the cooled Hatch chiles in a single layer in resealable freezer-safe bags (either quart size or gallon size work) for up to a year.
+We can usually fit five or six chiles in a gallon-sized bag.
+Stack the bags and put them in the freezer, ensuring the air is squeezed out to prevent surface crystallization.

-- You can chop the chilies and place them in small freezer bags or glass containers; that way, you are not dealing with a huge frozen block of chopped chiles.
+- You can chop the chilies and place them in small freezer bags or glass containers; that way, you don't have to deal with a huge frozen block of chopped chiles.

-Hint: Don't discard the ice crystals after freezing for the fullest flavor since they contain heat and flavor from the peppers.
-Keep them with the pepper after you chop it, and add them to whatever you are cooking.
+Tip: Don't discard the ice crystals after freezing for the best flavor.
+They contain the heat and flavor of the peppers.
+Keep them with the peppers after you chop them, and add them to your cooking.
+It sounds funny, but it works.

-No. You can blister the chiles without oil directly over a flame on a grill or gas stove, or roast them on a lower oven rack at 425°F for approximately 20 minutes until they start charring on the outside; turn them over with tongs halfway through.
+No. You can blister the chiles without oil directly over a flame on a grill or gas stove, or roast Hatch chiles on a lower oven rack at 450°F for approximately 20 minutes until they start charring on the outside; turn them over with tongs halfway through.
 Then follow the directions for steaming.

 I don't recommend it since rinsing removes the natural oils and juices from the Hatch chiles, reducing the flavor.
 And we want all the flavor!